dubblebrick/Roomod/README.md

 Roomod is a modular modding framework for The Room, The Room Two, and The Room Three.

-(The Room Two is not yet supported.
-Support will be added in a coming update.)

 Due to significant techincal differences from the first three games, there is no plan to extend support to The Room: Old Sins.

 Features